goldbay/odin-recipes/README.md

 # odin-recipes
-This is a recipe website.
+This is a recipe website that demonstrates basic HTML knowledge.